imroc/req-website/content/en/blog/announce-http-fingerprint-support.md

 4. The order of Pseudo-Headers.
 5. Request headers and their arrangement order, as well as the values of flags and priority options in the header frame.

+All the above features can be easily simulated in `req`, allowing you to disguise as any desired browser client.

 ## Impersonate HTTP fingerprints with req

 Most of the features cannot be impersonated using the standard `net/http` library, but it can be achieved effortlessly using the `req` library.
 For example, if you want to impersonate Chrome browser for making a request, you can directly call the `ImpersonateChrome()` method of the Client: